-41. Biodiversity Enhancement Plan:
+29. Biodiversity Enhancement Plan:

-Prior to commencement of the relevant phase of the development (including vegetation clearance and ground works), a Biodiversity Enhancement Management Plan shall be prepared.
-It will include a graphical Ecological Enhancement Plan, setting out the number, type and position of enhancement features to be incorporated into the design scheme.
+Prior to commencement of the relevant phase of the development (including vegetation clearance and ground works), a Biodiversity Enhancement Management Plan including a graphical Ecological Enhancement Plan, will set out the number, type and position of enhancement features to be incorporated into the design scheme.
 It will also demonstrate a sensitive lighting scheme, compliant with the Bat Conservation Trust and Institution of Lighting Professionals (2023) and will show how the scheme will be suitable for nocturnal wildlife.
-This plan shall be submitted to the Local Planning Authority for written approval and the development must be carried out in accordance with the approved plan unless otherwise agreed in writing with the Local Planning Authority.
+This plan shall be submitted to the Local Planning Authority for written approval and the development must be carried out in accordance with the approved plan.

 Reason: To safeguard and enhance the character and amenity of the area, to provide ecological, environmental and biodiversity benefits and to enhance its setting within the immediate locality in accordance with Policies SP1 and CS12 of the Hertsmere Local Plan and S3.2.6 of the Biodiversity, Trees and Landscape SPD.